 Top 10 Most Endangered Animals

-Climate change is a massive and ever-on-the-rise problem that continues to threaten life today.
+Climate change is a massive and ever-on-the-rise problem that threatens life today.
 It has undeniably gone from bad to worse, and animals especially suffer the brunt of this, much more than any other form of life.

-Biological Conservation published a new study, highlighting the gravity of this situation.
-While plants and extinct animals worldwide are miserable at the rapidly hiking temperatures, some darling species do get the worst of it.
+Biological Conservation published a new study highlighting the gravity of this situation.
+While plants and extinct animals worldwide are miserable at the rapidly rising temperatures, some darling species get the worst of it.